konnectors/cozy-konnector-template/README.md

 ### Open a Pull-Request

 If you want to work on this konnector and submit code modifications, feel free to open pull-requests!
-See the [contributing guide](CONTRIBUTING.md) for more information about how to properly open pull-requests.
+See the [contributing guide][contribute] for more information about how to properly open pull-requests.

 ### Cozy-konnector-libs